Authored by the expert who managed and guided the team behind the France Property Pack

 Where are infrastructure projects boosting demand in Paris in 2026?

-As of early 2026, the top areas in Paris where infrastructure projects are boosting housing demand are neighborhoods served by the fully extended Line 14 (from Saint-Denis Pleyel to Orly Airport), areas near the upcoming Line 15 South stations, and the Saint-Denis Pleyel hub which serves as a key interchange for the entire Grand Paris Express network.
+As of early 2026, the areas in Paris where major infrastructure projects are most visibly boosting housing demand are the neighborhoods connected to the fully extended Metro Line 14 (which now runs from Saint-Denis Pleyel in the north to Orly Airport in the south), and the zones along the future Grand Paris Express Lines 15, 16, 17, and 18, where station locations are already influencing buyer behavior.

 What do locals and insiders say the market feels like in Paris?